MoniPar/quiz/README.md

 # Quizzified Online Quiz

 Welcome to Quizzified!
 Quizzified is an online quiz game which tests the general knowledge of players young and old.
 The set of questions are randomly generated to give returning players a slightly different experience.
-Each question is presented with four choice answers out of which only one answer is correct.
+Each question is presented with four answer choices out of which only one answer is correct.
 Players are presented with their score after answering all questions, however it is not specified which answers they get right or wrong.
 Instead they are encouraged to take the quiz again to better their score.

 ![Quiz responsiveness on multiple screen sizes](assets/documentation/quizzified-responsive.png)